hoangharu2002/tool_scripts/rename file/README.md

 A set of simple scripts for manipulating with multiple file names on Windows.

-Before running, you need to add this script address to PATH (environment variable) or paste this script into the folder you want to work in.
+> *Note: Before running, you need to add this script address to PATH (environment variable) or paste this script into the folder you want to work in.*

 ### How to use:
 1. Go into folder you want to work in